-The subsurface exploration conducted for the infiltration testing consisted of four (4) infiltration test borings, advanced to depths of $10\frac{1}{2}$ to $13\pm$ feet below the existing site grades.
-The infiltration borings were advanced using a truck-mounted drilling rig, equipped with 8-inch diameter hollow stem augers and were logged during drilling by a member of our staff.
-The approximate locations of the infiltration borings (identified as I-1 through I-4) are indicated on the Infiltration Test Location Plan, enclosed as Plate 2 of this report.
+The subsurface exploration conducted for the infiltration testing consisted of five (5) infiltration test borings, advanced to depths of $14\frac{1}{2}$ to $23\pm$ feet below the existing site grades.
+In addition, three (3) borings were advanced to depths of 26 to $33\pm$ feet (approximately 10 feet below the bottom of the infiltration system) below existing site grades in the areas of the proposed infiltration systems in order to confirm that groundwater is greater than 10 feet below the infiltration system.
+The infiltration borings were advanced using a truck-mounted drilling rig, equipped with 8-inch-diameter hollow-stem augers and were logged during drilling by a member of our staff.
+The approximate locations of the infiltration test borings (identified as I-4 through I-8) are indicated on the Infiltration Test Location Plan, enclosed as Plate 2 of this report.